...

 Converting Electrical Signals to Sound Waves

-The magic of converting electrical signals into sound waves is performed by the drivers in your headphones, specifically the magnet, voice coil, and diaphragm.
+The magic of converting electrical signals into sound waves is performed by the drivers and headphone speakers in your headphones, specifically the magnet, voice coil, and diaphragm.

 Electrical signals are sent to the voice coil, which then produces a magnetic field.
 This magnetic field interacts with the magnet, causing the diaphragm to vibrate and produce sound waves.